The difference between high performers and overachievers is balance.

 Such employees are willing to work long hours and deliver outstanding results in the short term.

 Over the long term, however, overachievement can harm individuals, teams and organisations.
-Among the red flags Kaufman identifies are attrition, low morale, underdeveloped staff and a reluctance to promote from within.
+Among the red flags identified by business coach Barbara Kaufman are attrition, low morale, underdeveloped staff and a reluctance to promote from within.

 Signs you may be an overachiever